mattzipan/daily-dev-tips/src/pages/posts/tailwind-css-full-screen-video-header.md

 </header>
 ```

-The classes used for the video background:
+The CSS classes used for the video background:

 - `relative`: Makes the header element relative.
 We will make the video absolute to position it.
 - `flex`: Adds a display flex so we can align the text block inside